Rudolph the Red-Nosed Reindeer: Absolutely the Top Christmas Special

 |The single from Decca Records.|

-Everything about "Rudolph the Red-Nosed Reindeer" was an out-of-the-ballpark hit - as a television special, as songs sung by Burl Ives, as a Christmas perennial, as a giant leap forward in animation, as a soundtrack album that reached No. 142 on the Billboard 200 albums sales chart.
-All of that success has settled "Rudolph the Red-Nosed Reindeer" firmly into the Zeitgest of our lives, and it would be difficult to find anyone familiar with American culture who doesn't know the story of "Rudolph the Red-Nosed Reindeer."
+Everything about "Rudolph the Red-Nosed Reindeer" was an out-of-the-ballpark hit - as a television special, like songs sung by Burl Ives, as a Christmas perennial, as a giant leap forward in animation, as a soundtrack album that reached No. 142 on the Billboard 200 albums sales chart.
+All of that success has settled "Rudolph the Red-Nosed Reindeer" firmly into the Zeitgeist of our lives, and it would be difficult to find anyone familiar with American culture who doesn't know the story of "Rudolph the Red-Nosed Reindeer."

 The show is dated in some of its attitudes despite repeated tweaking, and one can quibble that several of the characters act poorly.
 Santa engages in some grumbling about the elves singing, and Donner is a bit quick to claim he knew all along that Rudolph would be a hero.
 The special references its times, not just in the prologue about a recent snowstorm, but when, for instance, Santa says "everything's grounded" - as in airplanes, presumably.
 However, that also is how people act in real life, and Santa and the others come to understand their own errors in judgment about Rudolph.
 "Maybe misfits have a place, too," Sam the Snowman wistfully observes.